-After the fiscal 2011 Selected Acquisition Report showed the F-35A cost per flight hour to be 40% higher than the’s, program leaders asserted that the ’s accountants had misinterpreted their own numbers.
+After the fiscal 2011 Selected Acquisition Report showed the F-35A cost per flight hour to be 40% higher than the’s, program leaders asserted that the Pentagon’s accountants had misinterpreted their own numbers.
 Two reports later, the numbers have barely budged.

 The bigger issue is that the Pentagon bought the F-35B for two reasons: it can land on an LHA/LHD-class amphibious warfare ship, and it can operate from an improvised forward operating location (FOL), created around a 3,000-ft. runway.
 The capabilities are complementary.
 Without an FOL, the amphibious force is limited to six fighters per LHA (unless essential helicopters are off-loaded).
 But a short runway is of little value unless you can use it twice.

 And what Navfac calls “standard airfield concrete” is military-grade, made with aggregate and Portland cement.
 Many runways are built with asphaltic concrete—aggregate in a bitumen binder—which softens and melts under heat.

 The Marines could use AM-2 landing pads.
 But AM-2 is not a friend to the agility that justifies the F-35B over other forms of expeditionary airpower.
 An Air Force study calls it “slow to install, difficult to repair, [with] very poor air-transport-ability characteristics.”
 A single 100 X 100-ft.
 VL pad weighs around 30 tons and comprises 400 pieces, each individually installed by two people.